HeyBatlle1/elementalz/README.md

 Interactive Periodic Table with AI Chemistry Assistant This project is an interactive periodic table designed for educational use in schools.
-Each element tile is dynamic—clicking or tapping a tile connects to Google’s Gemini 2.0 Pro model via the A2A protocol, providing detailed explanations about the element.
+Each element tile is dynamic—clicking or tapping a tile connects to qwen/qwen-2.5-72b-instruct model via the A2A protocol, providing detailed explanations about the element.
 Students can ask follow-up questions and engage with a state-of-the-art AI model as much as they need.
 The AI has been fine-tuned with a custom temperature setting and prompted to guard against jailbreaks, ensuring safety for school environments.
 Features
 Interactive Periodic Table: Click any element tile to learn about it via an AI-powered chemistry assistant.

-AI Integration: Powered by Google’s Gemini 2.0 Pro model with A2A protocol for real-time, conversational learning.
+AI Integration: Powered by qwen/qwen-2.5-72b-instruct model with A2A and MCP capabilities protocol for real-time, conversational learning.

 Student-Friendly: Students can ask unlimited follow-up questions, with the AI tailored for educational use and safety.